mir-dataset-loaders/mirdata/docs/source/datasets.rst

 Beats
 ^^^^^
-Musical beats, typically encoded as sequence of time stamps and corresponding beat positions.
+Musical beats, typically encoded as sequence of timestamps and corresponding beat positions.
 This implicitly includes *downbeat* information (the beginning of a musical measure).

 .. _chords: